Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Additional detail on experiments

 \subparagraph*{Policy parameterization and log-probabilities.} All optimizers train a LoRA-adapted policy on top of the base model.
 We use LoRA with $r=16$, $\alpha=32$, and dropout 0.05.
 The reference model is kept frozen.
 Log-probabilities are computed only on response tokens by concatenating prompt and response, masking prompt tokens, and summing log-probs over response tokens.

 \subparagraph*{Optimization methods.} We train with AdamW (learning rate $5\times 10^{-6}$, weight decay 0), batch size 4, gradient accumulation 4, and a cosine schedule with 10 warmup steps.
+Each alignment run uses one GPU, so batch size 4 is the global minibatch and the effective optimizer batch size is 16.
 We clip gradient norm at 1.0 and skip updates on non-finite losses.
-Default training length is 100 steps in the main experiments.
+Default training length is 100 minibatch steps (25 optimizer updates) in the main experiments.

 \subparagraph*{DPO.} We implement the standard DPO loss with temperature 1:

 \subparagraph*{PSPO.} We alternate between gradient updates on $\theta$ and isotonic regression to estimate $\Psi$.
 At each update of $\Psi$, we compute $t_\theta(x,y_0,y_1)$ over the dataset and fit an isotonic regression with the Pool Adjacent Violators Algorithm (PAVA).
 The isotonic fit is updated every 50 gradient steps.
 To allow gradients through $\Psi$, we use a soft nearest-neighbor interpolation (softmax over distances with temperature 0.1) and mix in a small logistic term (5\%) to avoid flat regions.
 Outputs are clipped to $[10^{-6},1-10^{-6}]$.